 Far from being a sign that you are losing your independence, disabled washing aids in fact, can mean quite the opposite.
 For people living with a disability, the simple task of washing can be a challenge, yet feeling safe while you bathe is very important.

-Daily living aids, including disabled washing aids, can help people become more confident at being alone, enhance independence and simply make life easier.
+Daily living aids, including disabled washing aids for disability bathrooms, can help people become more confident at being alone, enhance independence and simply make life easier.

 Fortunately, there are several disabled washing aids available to those who have reduced mobility and dexterity.
 They provide physical support and peace of mind, which makes these washing aids a small adjustment with life-changing effects.

 To help you choose, we have put together a guide to our top washing aids for people with disabilities.

 You have probably heard of a bathmat, but bath discs go one step further.
 Non-slip bath discs usually come as individual adhesive circles on a roll, for ease of application and use.

 They provide a convenient, effective, and stylish way of applying a non-slip surface to your bath without ruining the aesthetic of your home décor.
 Unlike a normal bath mat, which has the prospect of moving or causing you to feel unstable, once stuck down, non-slip bath discs remain in place.

 These discs are also comfortable, non-abrasive and will not irritate your bare skin.
 They’re also super hygienic.
 You clean them alongside your bath and due to the lack of extreme textures, they will not harbor bacteria like a regular bath mat, making cleaning quick and easy.

 Simply fill out a quick form and see how we can transform the way you bathe.

 There’s nothing better than the feeling of freshly washed hair and fortunately there are some great hair washing aids available.
 Washing trays and portable basins can make the difficult task of washing your hair whilst in your wheelchair much more pleasant.